bytelab-studio/iconify-cli/docs/commands/index.md

-# `iconfiy`
+# `iconify`

-The top level command of the CLI tool.
-Use feature by passing a sub-command
+The top-level command of the CLI tool.
+Use the feature by passing a sub-command

 ## 🔧 Options